WRITING BRITAIN

 WRITING BRITAIN II

 Writing Britain, an extension project to the ‘Writing Leeds’ film delivered in 2012, commissioned by the British Library and delivered by Studio12 – Leeds Library service.
-The aim, to produce short films written by young people, their films to reflect their sense of place, belonging, hopes, dreams they have for the future.
+The aim: to produce short films written by young people, to reflect their sense of place, belonging, hopes, and dreams they have for the future.

-We challenged 15 young people to write, shoot and present their ideas for film.
-After months of workshops with young writers, the majority of which were first time writers, individuals are chosen to have their words put to film.
-In partnership, investment in each film was undertaken and supported by the industry film production companies.
+We challenged 15 young people to write, shoot and present their ideas for a film.
+After months of workshops with young writers, the majority of whom were first-time writers, individuals were chosen to have their words put to film.

-Shot on cinema cameras, underwater and on fire, the films provide a cinematic perspective to the reality faced by our young writers.
+The end result were films that provide a cinematic perspective to the reality faced by our young writers.
 Writing Britain highlights how investment in young people can result in new, informative, reflective and exceptional ideas for film.

 WRITING BRITAIN II